 The Carbondale Police Department offers Drug Abuse Resistance Education (D.A.R.E.) to local schools.
 The program is designed to reduce drug abuse and build positive relationships with kids in the community.

-Trained D.A.R.E. officers visit fifth and sixth grade classes in Carbondale.
-With the teacher's assistance, D.A.R.E. officers teach important lessons about avoiding drugs, gangs and violence to our area youth.
+Trained D.A.R.E. officers visit fifth and sixth-grade classes in Carbondale.
+With the teacher's assistance, D.A.R.E. officers teach our area youth essential lessons about avoiding drugs, gangs, and violence.

-The officers always look forward to teaching D.A.R.E. and being able to interact with the youth of our community.
-D.A.R.E. graduations are important events, which include City officials, community members and family.
+The officers always look forward to teaching D.A.R.E. and interacting with our community's youth.
+D.A.R.E. graduations are important events that include City officials, community members, and family.
 Diplomas are awarded with a reception to follow.

 This program is a community-supported, collaborative effort.
 The D.A.R.E.
 Board of Directors, composed of various community leaders, manages funding and oversight of the program.